henrikglass/shaq/README.md

 uniform int bpp           = 4
 ```

-If you're familiar with shader programming, it should be fairly clear what's going on, even if it's your first
+If you're familiar with shader programming it should be fairly clear what's going on, even if it's your first
 time looking at a Shaq project file.
 Each shader is defined with a name, wrapped in brackets.
 Each shader has
 a source file.
 Finally, each shader may have zero or more uniform variables that may be assigned from the host
 program.